Perry Farrell

-Perry Farrell (born Peretz Bernstein; March 29, 1959) is an American singer, songwriter, and musician referred to as the "Godfather of Alternative Music".
+Perry Farrell (born Peretz Bernstein; March 29, 1959) is an American singer, songwriter, and musician.
 Farrell began his career with Psi Com in the early 1980s, before becoming the frontman of the band Jane's Addiction.
-He became well known for his success with Jane's Addiction; the band quickly became a key act in the '80s Los Angeles music scene, blending punk, metal, and psychedelic rock to create a unique sound.
-Their daring live performances and experimental approach resonated with disillusioned youth, contributing to the rise of alternative music as a form of rebellion and self-expression.
+Jane's Addiction quickly became a key act in the '80s Los Angeles music scene, blending punk, metal, and psychedelic rock to create a unique sound.
+Their daring live performances and experimental approach resonated with disillusioned youth, contributing to the rise of alternative music as a form of rebellion and self-expression, leading Farrell to be referred to as the "Godfather of Alternative Music".

 As part of the farewell tour for Jane's Addiction in 1991, Farrell founded Lollapalooza, which has evolved into an annual festival of multiple genres.
 Farrell is also the frontman of Porno for Pyros.

-Farrell has also released a number of solo albums, and also launched a number of other music related projects, including Kind Heaven Orchestra, Satellite Party and Heaven After Dark.
+Farrell has also released a number of solo albums, and also launched a number of other music-related projects, including Kind Heaven Orchestra, Satellite Party and Heaven After Dark.

 Early life

 Peretz Bernstein was born in the Queens borough of New York City on March 29, 1959.
 He was raised in a Jewish family, his mother was an artist and his father was a jeweler.
 When Farrell was three, his mother died by suicide, an event which he later wrote about in Jane's Addiction songs "Then She Did" and "Twisted Tales".
 In an interview with The Guardian, Farrell spoke of his mother's suicide, saying, "I remember it, yeah.
 There are some things that have deep-seated emotions for me, but you can't change it and you move on.
 I think it has a huge part in my appreciation for life, for sure."
 He spent his grade-school years in Woodmere, Long Island, before his family relocated to Florida.

 Farrell's family moved to North Miami Beach, Florida when he was a teenager.
-At the age of seventeen, after graduating from high school, Farrell wanted adventure in his life and caught a bus to California.
+At the age of seventeen, after graduating from high school, Farrell wanted adventure in his life and decided to travel by bus to California.
 Aside from some belongings, Farrell took a surfboard, art materials and some marijuana.
 He stated in interviews since that he really wanted to focus on surfing, but had at that point in his life also started taking an interest in music with influences from the Beatles, the Rolling Stones, Led Zeppelin, Sly and the Family Stone and James Brown.

 He spent time as a club singer for a short period in the early 1980s while living in Los Angeles.
 Farrell also stated that he worked construction, waited tables and spent some of his time in LA living in his car.
 While living in California, he began listening to David Bowie, Iggy Pop and Lou Reed.